Kenneth Lau

 Kenneth Lau Ip-keung (劉業強, born 1966) is a New Territories rural leader in Hong Kong.
 He is the current chairman of the Heung Yee Kuk and member of the Legislative Council of Hong Kong for the Heung Yee Kuk functional constituency, succeeding his father Lau Wong-fat in 2015 and 2016 respectively.
 He has been an unofficial member of the Executive Council of Hong Kong since 2017.
-He was awarded the Bronze Bauhinia Star by the Hong Kong SAR Government in 2017.
+He was awarded the Silver Bauhinia Star by the Hong Kong SAR Government in 2023.

 Biography

 Lau was born in 1966 to Lau Wong-fat, the powerful rural leader and the chairman of the Heung Yee Kuk for 35 years.
 He graduated from the London School of Economics in 1989 with a degree in mathematics and statistics.
 In May 2015, he was elected unchallenged to the Kuk chairmanship upon his father's retirement.

 Lau was an appointed member of Tuen Mun District Council from 2000 to 2011.
 He was also a member of the government's Environmental Campaign Committee (2010–13).

 Since 2006, he has been a member of the Election Committee, under the New Territories District Council Subsector from 2006 to 2011 and through Heung Yee Kuk since 2011.

 Lau is a director of the Community Chest of Hong Kong.
 He and his wife, Judy Lau Yap Ai-ai, are members of the Hong Kong Jockey Club and horse owners.

 Lau was revealed to be a British citizen by documents in the Panama Papers.

 In the 2016 Hong Kong Legislative Council election, he succeeded his father to become a member of the Legislative Council in the Heung Yee Kuk functional constituency unopposed.